-Method 2: Finding your internal IP using the Terminal
+Method 2: Finding your internal IP In Singapore using the Terminal

-You may also use the command ipconfig on your Mac to your internal IP address.
+You may also use the command ipconfig on your Mac to find your internal IP address in Singapore.
 For this, you need to use the Terminal utility.
-Following are the steps to determine your IP address if you connect to a wireless connection.
+Following are the steps to determine your IP address in Singapore if you connect to a wireless connection.